Morgs27/dissertation/websimbench/spec.md

 The idea is the following layout:

+Top nav bar with website name - no extra functionallity for now.

 - Left side: code editor - with tabs bannor at the top for 'Sim Code', 'WASM', 'Javascript' - anything other than sim code are read only
 - Logs + Errors pannel resizable beneath the code editor